MSW Degree at at Glance

 Bachelor’s Degree

 This requirement is standard for all programs.
 Most schools will accept a bachelor’s in any subject, but some require you to have taken courses related to social work.
 For example, the University of California, Berkeley, expects students to have completed at least six classes in social science and a college-level statistics course.
 As mentioned previously, if you earned a bachelor’s in social work (BSW), you can often finish your MSW in less time.
-This is because you will enroll for the advanced standing program due which runs for a shorter time.
+This is because you will enroll in the advanced standing program, which runs for a shorter time.

 GPA Requirements

 Most schools require at least a 3.0 GPA in your bachelor’s program.
-In some cases, they might consider a 2.9 in addition to your internship scores and credit but still this varies with each university.
+In some cases, they might consider a 2.9 in addition to your internship scores and credit, but still, this varies with each university.
 Some even have a cut-off point of 3.2 GPA.

 Experience